-The Rules and Regulations pertain to water, sewer, recycled water, and natural treatment system service to land or improvements, or both, within the boundaries of the District, and to service outside of its boundaries pursuant to contract.
-If water, sewer, recycled water, or natural treatment system facilities and/or capacity do not exist in the immediate area, then the applicant, owner, or customer must provide or finance those facilities and/or that capacity.
-The owner of property outside of a then-existing Improvement District, which property has adequate water, sewer, recycled water and/or natural treatment system facilities and/or capacity or funds therefor, must cause all such facilities and/or capacity or funds to be transferred to the District.
+The Rules and Regulations pertain to water, sewer, recycled water, and natural treatment system service to land or improvements, or both, lying within the boundaries of the District, unless specific provision is made by agreement with the District for and to service outside of suchits boundaries, pursuant to contract.
+If water, sewer, recycled water, or natural treatment system facilities and/or capacity do not exist in the immediate area, then the applicant, owner, or customer shallmust provide or finance suchthose facilities and/or that capacity.
+The owner of property outside of a then-existing Improvement District, which property has adequate water, sewer, recycled water and/or capacity or funds therefore, must cause all such facilities and/or capacity or funds to be transferred to the District.